lavaeater/turbo-rocket-ultra/README.md

 # turbo-rocket-ultra

+## Not replacing Box2D with JBump
+Whaat?
+Not for now, at least.
+I have Box2D working nicely and I'm very happy with performance etc. What I will do now is try to instead work on the 2D / 3D projection of the game - partly because I think that the look and feel of a game is completely central to playability.
+So, I have thrown items, well, they should fall to the ground. implementing that tiny, tiny feature would make the game look insanely good.

 ## Replacing Box2D with JBump

 So, this is my biggest and most ambitious change of the project so far.
 I will replace Box2D, which is fantastic, with JBump.
 One result is that we will have to manage all physics ourselves, but collisions and stuff will be faster, I think.